JetBrains/lets-plot/docs/sampling_python.md

 Value `"none"` will disable any sampling for the given layer.

-There are several sampling methods implemented in Datalore Plot.
+There are several sampling methods implemented in Lets-Plot.
 The sampling methods can be chained together using the `+` operator.

 ### Sampling methods